asargar2204/asargar2204/README.md

 - ⚙️ **Efficiency Booster:** Automated ticket updates, cutting production time by 50%.
 - 🔗 **Seamless Integrator:** Developed a Java-based DAO and integrated frontend/backend components.
 - 🎨 **UX Enhancer:** Improved user satisfaction by 30% with a React and Bootstrap frontend.

-### 📌 Northeastern University Wellness Team
-**Application Developer Associate**
-*Boston, MA | Jan 2022 - May 2022*

-- ✉️ **Notifier:** Created an automated email notification system using SMTP protocols.
-- 🤝 **Collaborator:** Worked with peers using Git and Agile methodologies for seamless code integration.

 ### 📌 Atos Syntel
 **Software Engineer**